 What if I am a school of choice student?

+You must currently be an 8th grade student in order to apply to CSMTech as an out of district student.
 If you are a school of choice student, you will need to follow the same application process, but also complete and submit the 105/105c application by the deadline.
 All application links are located under the "Apply" link.
 Once accepted into CSMTech you will become a full time Clarkston Student.
 School of choice students are expected to have their own transportation to and from school, a bus will not be provided to pick you up in the morning or drop you off in the afternoon.

 Can I be in a sport or be involved in other extra-curricular activities if I am part of CSMTech?